enoralecuyer/SMS_Delivery_Survey/README.md

  * Once I get the data, what is the next step?
 How do I want to collect, organize, filter and present the data? (ref: the 5 W)

 #### 7.4 What are some questions I wish I could have answered with this Project?
-* What Products have on average the lowest delivery experience rate?
+* Which products have on average the lowest delivery experience rate?
 Why?
-* What Products have on average the highest delivery experience rate?
+* Which products have on average the highest delivery experience rate?
 Why?
 * Which countries have on average the lowest delivery experience rate?
 Why?
 * Which countries have on average the highest delivery experience rate?
 Why?